rashmipanday06/react-router/README.md

 ✔ Each parent component contains an <Outlet />
 ✔ Children routes will render inside their parent
-✔ You can create as many nested route levels as needed ✔ You can even nest inside nested routes (deep nesting)
+✔ You can create as many nested route levels as needed ✔ You can even nest inside nested routes (deep nesting).